 Cooking a rump roast is so easy and fuss free.
 When you learn how to cook a beef rump the right way, you will love just how simple this roast is to make and how perfectly tasty it turns out.

 - Season.
-A quick mix of dried onions, dried thyme, mushroom powder and granulated garlic is the highlight.
+A quick mix of dried onions, dried thyme, mushroom powder and granulated garlic is the highlight of this homemade beef rub that gets gently worked into the entire roast.
 Season with salt and pepper and it is ready to go.
 If you have never cooked with mushroom powder, I highly recommend it.
-Mushrooms add an amazing amount of umami to your roast, that you will wonder why you did use it before.
-If you already have some on hand - good for you - you will see it in several of my recipes.
+Mushrooms add an amazing amount of umami to your roast, that you will wonder why you didn't use it before.
+If you already have some on hand - good for you - you will see it in several of my recipes as it provides such a great flavor.

 - Rest.
-Cover the roast with foil and let stand for 10 to 15 minutes.
-The temperature will rise 5 to 10 degrees while the roast is resting.
-I like my rump roast medium-rare, so I will pull the roast out of the oven when it reaches 140 degrees internally.
-If you like it more done, follow steps in the recipe card.
+Cover the roast with aluminum foil and let stand for 5 to 10 minutes.
+The temperature will rise about 5 degrees while the roast is resting.
+I like my rump roast medium-rare, so I will pull the roast out of the oven just slightly before it reaches 135 degrees Fahrenheit.
+If you like it done differently, follow the steps in the recipe card.

 - Make Au Jus or Gravy.
 To make a nice sauce for the rump roast, simmer the juices in the pan with beef stock, Worcestershire, and a pinch of sugar.
 This makes a wonderful sauce to drizzle over the roast or to use as a dip for roast beef sandwiches.
 If you prefer gravy instead of au jus, all it takes is adding a cornstarch slurry to the sauce mixture while it is simmering.